kyzn/welcome-to-prc/README.md

 See the button?
 Once you click it..

 ![](/images/02-forked.png)

 You should get your own copy!

-## 3) Make some changes!
+## 3) Make some changes

-Now you have your own copy, go wild!
-Or rather, add your name to `CONTRIBUTORS.md`.
-Find the file.
+Now find the file `CONTRIBUTORS.md`.

 ![](/images/03-filename.png)

-And then find a pencil button that says "Edit this file" when you hover over it.
+And then find edit button.

 ![](/images/04-edit.png)

-Now add your name.
+Add your name.

 ![](/images/05-edited.png)

+## 4) Commit your changes

-And scroll to the bottom.
-Find this menu.
+On the same page, scroll to the bottom.
+Find this commit panel.

 ![](/images/06-branch.png)